jundalisay/pantryhub/content/en/shop/_index.md

       content: "Contact your Pantry operator to sign up for a shop account"
     - image: "/screens/css.jpg"
       id: 2
-      content: "Give your css design and web assets for your storefront"
+      content: "Give your css design and web assets for your storefront.
+If you have neither, send a drawing"
     - image: "/screens/shop/bec.jpg"
       id: 3
       content: "Invite your customers to your new online shop"